-An electric vehicle (EV) has a different engine to a petrol or diesel fuelled vehicle – it has an electrical motor that is fuelled by a battery which is charged by plugging it into an electric power point (a bit like charging your cellphone battery).
+An electric vehicle (EV) has a different engine to a petrol or diesel fuelled vehicle – it has an electrical motor that is powered by a battery which is charged by connecting it into an external source of electricity.

 There are two main types of electric vehicle: